Mungert69/FreeNetworkMonitorBlog/content/posts/ThePsychologyOfAIAssistedTroubleshooting.md

 The psychology here is profound: admins offload the burden of translation from natural thought to technical command.
 They remain in control, focusing on “what” they want to know, while the Assistant seamlessly handles the “how.”
 This reduces cognitive load, calms frustration, and leaves admins feeling empowered.

 Interested in an admin experience shaped by your own words?
-Try the Quantum Ready Monitor Assistant — and discover how troubleshooting feels when the conversation starts with you.
+Try the Quantum Network Monitor Assistant — and discover how troubleshooting feels when the conversation starts with you.